defold/doc/docs/en/manuals/getting-help.md

 A good way to discuss and get help with a problem is to post a question on our [forum](https://forum.defold.com).
 Post either in the [Questions](https://forum.defold.com/c/questions) or [Bugs](https://forum.defold.com/c/bugs) category depending on the type of problem you have.
 Remember to [search](https://forum.defold.com/search) for your question/issue before asking as there may already be a solution to your problem.

 When you post a support question make sure to include as much information as possible.
+Provide [log files](#log-files), information about your operating system, steps to reproduce the problem, possible workarounds etc.

 Also make sure to use a short and descriptive title.
 A good title would be "How do I move a game object in the direction it is rotated?" or "How do I fade out a sprite?".
 A bad title would be "I need some help using Defold!" or "My game is not working!".

 If you have several questions, create multiple posts.
 Do not ask unrelated questions in the same post.